spack/spack/lib/spack/docs/packaging_guide.rst

 --------------------------------

-Apart from modifying environment variables of the dependent package, you can also define Python variables to be used in the dependent.
+Apart from modifying environment variables of the dependent package, you can also define Python variables to be used by the dependent.
 This is done by implementing :meth:`setup_dependent_package <spack.package_base.PackageBase.setup_dependent_package>`.
 An example of this can be found in the ``Python`` package: